Save the Date

 Power to Our People

-Each year, we organize to bring hundreds of Trans people and allies to the state capitol in Olympia, WA, and facilitate attendees meeting face-to-face with their elected officials to tell personal stories and advocate for policies that are vital for our community’s well-being and safety.
+Each year, we bring hundreds of Trans people and allies to the state capitol of Olympia, WA, to offer training on effective advocacy and to facilitate attendees’ meeting face-to-face with their elected officials to tell personal stories and advocate for policies vital for our community’s well-being and safety.

-Advocates at Trans Advocacy Day 2025.
+Hundreds gathered in solidarity at the Trans Advocacy Day 2025 rally.
 Photo by Mel Ponder.

 “Despite the horror of the political landscape, I came away from this experience feeling charged up for the fight.
 The group solidarity and strength of purpose was magnificent.
 It really leveled up my activism efforts.” -TAD 2025 attendee